TerraBreus/cub3d/docs/dev_log.md

 ## 04-12
 Not overthinking things and just getting started implementing yesterdays plan into actual code.
 Doesn't look like much but it's a start.
 This is how progress happens.
 Don't beat yourself up and see if you can wotk on it a little when you have the time.
 <img align="center" width="50%" alt="texture_renderer_flowchart_cub3d" src="https://github.com/user-attachments/assets/502c6202-af61-4f75-be3d-678eebc503d4" />

+## 07-12
+Ok ok ok, don't be mad.
+Something is happening but this shit is tricky as fuck and after an hour my brain is farting like crazy.
+We get something though its very tricky to say what that something is.